-If you work with database performance, you probably already know that there are different kinds of database designs.
-As such, there are many things you need to look at in order to thoroughly analyze database schema designs.
+If you work with databases, you probably already know that there are many different kinds of database designs.
+Depending on the type of database you are working with, there are many different things you need to look at in order to thoroughly analyze database schema designs.
 Here are five database design performance tips that you should consider when working with OLTP Systems:

-2. Are the tables able to leverage the natural keys of the business?
-Solid database design leverages, filters and accesses through natural keys found within the business.
-Ensure that you confirm such natural business keys in the database design.
-There have been many times (especially when it comes to the newer type of NoSQL databases or ORM products for web development) when a SEQUENCE, ROWID, or IDENTITY column gets used or are required.
+2. Solid database design leverages, filters and accesses through natural keys based on aspects of the business it serves.
+It’s a good idea to make use of natural keys in the database’s design.
+There are often times (especially when it comes to the newer type of NoSQL databases or ORM products for web development) when a SEQUENCE, ROWID, or IDENTITY column gets used or is required.
 Such keys limit database integration through the business environment.
-They are detrimental in the SQL application’s performance.
+In an indirect way, they are detrimental to the database’s performance.

 Stay in tune and never miss a post when you subscribe.